In this section

 |

-The type of intercepted connection:
+Type of an intercepted connection:

-•"output"—outgoing connection;
+•output—outgoing connection;

-•"input"—incoming connection;
+•input—incoming connection;

-•"forward"—transit connection.
+•forward—transit connection.

 Example: